There’s no doubt that study launches come with extremely high stakes for sponsors.

 For example, organizations commonly identify problems like text getting cut off by digital displays or branching logic not working correctly during user acceptance testing (UAT).
 Often, this is close to the trial launch date.

 Traditionally, sponsors would need to request that change from the vendor, who then must talk to a coder to make the change.
 Next, the vendor returns a screenshot of the coded change to the sponsor.
-Not only does this take time, it’s harder to manage.

 Ultimately, the inability to see and manage the full scope of a study launch can undermine a sponsor's confidence in the process.
 Thus, addressing transparency is crucial for sponsors looking to streamline their launch workflows and reduce risk.